 - Lay gravel to base of hole.

-Gravel and Membrane – £30
+Gravel and weedproof membrane costs around £30

 Equipment hire – £200

-As you can see, the average cost is £840.00 + VAT if applicable, but the prices do vary depending on location:
+As you can see, the average cost is around £1k but the price varies and depends on location:

 |Location||Small Business /Trader||Larger Business (5+ employees)|